trpc/trpc/www/blog/2023-01-14-typescript-performance-lessons.md

 Your library may not be slow _now_, but it's important to keep an eye on performance as your library grows and changes.
 Automated testing can remove an immense burden from your library authoring (and application building!) by _programatically_ testing your library code on each commit.

-For tRPC, we ensure this by [generating](https://github.com/trpc/trpc/blob/9fc2d06a8924da73e10b9d4497f3a1f53de706ed/scripts/generateBigBoi.ts) and [testing](https://github.com/trpc/trpc/blob/9fc2d06a8924da73e10b9d4497f3a1f53de706ed/packages/tests/server/react/bigBoi.test.tsx) a router with 3,500 procedures and 1,000 routers.
+For tRPC, we do our best to ensure this by [generating](https://github.com/trpc/trpc/blob/9fc2d06a8924da73e10b9d4497f3a1f53de706ed/scripts/generateBigBoi.ts) and [testing](https://github.com/trpc/trpc/blob/9fc2d06a8924da73e10b9d4497f3a1f53de706ed/packages/tests/server/react/bigBoi.test.tsx) a router with 3,500 procedures and 1,000 routers.
+But this only tests how far we can push the TS compiler before it breaks and not how long type-checking takes.
 We test all three pieces of the library (server, vanilla client, and the React client) because they all have different code paths.
 In the past, we have seen regressions that are isolated to one section of the library and rely on our tests to show us when those unexpected behaviors occur.
 (We still do [want to do more](https://github.com/trpc/trpc/issues/2892) to measure compilation times)

 tRPC is not a runtime-heavy library so our performance metrics are centered around type-checking.
-Therefore, our tests keep us mindful of:
+Therefore, we stay mindful of:

 - Being slow to type-check using `tsc`
 - Having a large initial load time